allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 In general, the level of fasting triglycerides correlates well with the corresponding insulin level, and with `Insulin Resistance` (IR).
 This is also why the `TriglYceride-Glucose index` (TyG) is a good proxy for IR, especially when triglycerides are combined with fasting glucose.
 As such it provides a cheap and convenient metric like HOMA-IR.
 However, the TyG index has the very same issues that other fasting indices do in that it is unable to detect the majority of *early* metabolic derangements.
 To detect these, one needs instead a *postprandial or meal tolerance test*.
 Reduced fatty acid uptake is an early indicator of IR and this may be detected through measuring  elevated and/or the sustained elevation of triglyceride level in the postprandial phase.
 <br>
-## Lipid One Cohort - recruiting now open
+## LipidOne Cohort - recruiting now open
 |Support Science and join the Project now at [meterbolic.org](meterbolic.org) - please select: *more options*|
 |:--------:|
 |*Do not just read the new science, become it!*.
 We have limited places to join our new cohort to quantify insulin resistance and metabolic status.
 Determine the risk of developing metabolic disease or severe viral infection.
 Track response to a meal to home-in on a non-inflammatory diet.|